rrubenich/ifood-frontend-test/README.md

 ## Environment variables

-If you already have created an application, the Spotify will provite two keys:
+If you already have created the application the Spotify will provite two keys:

 - Client Id
 - Client Secret

-Copy these keys to [.env](.env) in the variables:
+Clone the project and copy these keys to [.env](.env) in the variables:

 ```
 REACT_APP_SPOTIFY_CLIENT_ID: represents the Client Id